near/docs/docs/1.concepts/1.basics/account.md

 NEAR uses human-readable account IDs instead of a public key hash as the account identifier.

-Many keys ([public/private key pairs](https://en.wikipedia.org/wiki/Public-key_cryptography)) can be created for each account - that we call "Access Keys".
+Many keys ([public/private key pairs](https://en.wikipedia.org/wiki/Public-key_cryptography)), called "Access Keys", can be created for each account.
-Currently, there are two types of access keys; `FullAccess` & `FunctionCall`.
+Currently, there are two types of access keys: `FullAccess` & `FunctionCall`.

 ### Full Access Keys {#full-access-keys}